couchbase/couchbase-elasticsearch-connector/README.md

 This module is built using maven.
 It depends on another project which is not in any public maven repositories, see https://github.com/couchbaselabs/couchbase-capi-server and run `mvn install` on that first.

+Then in this project run

     mvn package

+The final plugin package will be in the target/releases folder.